ml-struct-bio/cryofire/README.md

 ## Note for Users

 This repository is mainly addressed to method developers.
 We still recommend users interested in _ab initio_ heterogeneous reconstruction to use the [cryoDRGN](https://github.com/zhonge/cryodrgn) software.
-Contrary to cryoFIRE, cryoDRGN uses pose search to estimate poses.
+Unlike cryoFIRE, cryoDRGN uses pose search to estimate poses.
 We are actively working on releasing a user-oriented version of cryoFIRE.

 ## Quickstart